zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

    This is the Zowe runtime directory and is referred to as `<RUNTIME_DIR>` throughout this documentation.

    **Note:** Zowe version 1 had a script `zowe-install.sh` that created a separate Zowe runtime directory from the expanded contents of the Zowe PAX file.
-Zowe v2 no longer has this step. **In Zowe v2, the contents of the expanded Zowe PAX file are the Zowe runtime directory.**
+Zowe v2 no longer has this step. **In Zowe v2, and Zowe v3 the contents of the expanded Zowe PAX file are the Zowe runtime directory.**

 ## Step 3: (Optional) Add the `zwe` command to your PATH